Editorial Policies

 Peer Review Process

 The Section Policies lists the journal sections in the order of the MCFNS peer review intensity.
 In general, the MonographsArticlesReviews, and Technical Notes, require the highest level of review intensity and the highest number of Referees.
-The CommentsEditorials and Errata, require lesser review with fewer referees and higher latitude with regard to review confidentiality, manuscript contents and manner of expression.
+The CommentsEditorials and Errata, require lesser review with fewer referees and higher latitude regarding review confidentiality, manuscript contents and manner of expression.
 The Covers and Letters to Editors require only consideration by selected Editorial Board members and are not considered Peer-reviewed publications.
 A consideration by multiple Editorial Board members is the minimum MCFNS requirement for publishing any contents on the journal website; nothing can be published on the MCFNS website without consent from at least two Editorial Board members.

-The MCFNS peer-review process consists of up to three stages with varying intensity of reviews between the different sections of the journal.
+The MCFNS peer-review process consists of up to three stages, with varying intensity of reviews between the different sections of the journal.

 The first stage of the MCFNS peer-review process is an initial consideration by at least two Editorial Board members.
 All publications of MCFNS are subject to this stage.
-At this stage the editors decide if the topic of a candidate manuscript matches the Focus and Scope of the MCFNS journal and what, if any, changes need to be done to the content of the manuscript to fit the journal domain.
+At this stage, the editors decide if the topic of a candidate manuscript matches the Focus and Scope of the MCFNS journal and what, if any, changes need to be done to the content of the manuscript to fit the journal domain.
 Three potential outcomes of this stage are: forwarding of the manuscript to the second stage of the MCFNS review process; redirecting the manuscript to another journal; or recommending changes in the manuscript content to make it compatible with the MCFNS Focus and Scope.
 This first review stage usually takes a few days.
 The names of the selected Editorial Board members deciding on topic suitability are confidential, but the reasoning behind the decision is disclosed, and the authors are welcome to provide their rationale for any disagreements with the assessment.

-The second stage of the MCFNS peer-review process is a double-blind peer review by at least two to four referees of whom at least one referee must be an expert in the manuscript's topic and at least one referee must be markedly fluent in English language style and grammar and be able to understand and follow the manuscript's topic.
+The second stage of the MCFNS peer-review process is a double-blind peer review by at least two to four referees, of whom at least one referee must be an expert in the manuscript's topic and at least one referee must be markedly fluent in English language style and grammar and be able to understand and follow the manuscript's topic.
 The double-blind aspect of the review may be waived by the editors for CommentsEditorials and Errata, while individual referees can choose to be identified by names in their reviews of any sections.
 The authors are encouraged to submit in their submission letter a list of qualified potential reviewers.
 The reviews by Referees take usually several weeks, but the journal has also in place an accelerated review process if needed.
-The main focus of the second stage of peer-review is scrutiny of technical content of the manuscript and making sure that the manuscript is clear in its communication, as well as identifying any other opportunities for improving the manuscript.
+The main focus of the second stage of peer-review is scrutiny of the technical content of the manuscript and making sure that the manuscript is clear in its communication, as well as identifying any other opportunities for improving the manuscript.
 The journal policy is to give maximum latitude to the authors' individual styles, but at the same time, the journal has a zero-tolerance policy for any refutable algebraic or otherwise factual errors.
 The reviewers at this stage are not asked to judge the manuscript topic suitability for the journal publication, but rather for identifying any factual errors that must be corrected before the manuscript can be published.
 If authors do not agree with any deficiencies that might be claimed by reviewers, the reviewers will be encouraged to publish their critiques of the reviewed manuscript along with the manuscript itself.
 Occasionally, outstanding reviews that the editors deem complementary to the manuscript's content may be published, subject to the reviewer's consent, along with the manuscript, or in the absence of such consent they may be anonymously quoted by the editors in the journal editorial.

 The third, additional stage of the MCFNS peer-review process, is an Open Public Peer-Review of the journal PREPRINTS.
-This stage is intended for an Open-Access worldwide PREPRINT scrutiny enabling all potential readers to assume the reviewer role for any MCFNS manuscript prior to its final publication on the official MCFNS journal website.
-The Open Public Peer-Review System is one of the distinguishing marks that sets the MCFNS journal apart from the conventional hard copy based journals, and puts it into the class of the most progressive contemporary journals, such as those of the Copernicus Publications, which originated the Public Peer-Review idea.
+This stage is intended for an Open-Access worldwide PREPRINT scrutiny, enabling all potential readers to assume the reviewer role for any MCFNS manuscript prior to its final publication on the official MCFNS journal website.
+The Open Public Peer-Review System is one of the distinguishing marks that sets the MCFNS journal apart from the conventional hard copy-based journals, and puts it into the class of the most progressive contemporary journals, such as those of the Copernicus Publications, which originated the Public Peer-Review idea.
 The MCFNS journal treats the Public Peer-Review option as a complement to the traditional peer review described above, rather than as a replacement for it, so that the MCFNS publications can benefit from the combined strengths of both of these systems.
 The Open Public Peer-Review is available on the OPR website until the manuscript is published in its designated issue.
 The publication issue may be subject to balancing of the manuscript backlog versus consistency of the journal production.

 Publication Frequency